jbritain/visual-vibrance/README.md

 - [Null](https://github.com/Null-MC/) - Help porting in the atmospheric scattering code
 - As always, the members of the ShaderLABS Discord server who have helped me get this far learning how to do all this
 - Many other people, there are links scattered throughout the code

+## Get in touch
+If you have an issue with Glimmer or just want to chat, you can [join my Discord server](https://discord.gg/b9SHNcvs6c) or find me in `#jbritains-shaderpacks` in the [shaderLABS Discord server](https://discord.gg/RpzWN9S).